 Surviving Cultural Transition

 For some, this may be the first time you experience a “foreign” culture on your own.
 While it is an exciting experience, you may come across challenges in this new culture.
 Your focus on new cultural experiences combined with a new academic culture can result in a lot of mental, emotional and cultural stress.
 This session, a two-part series, aims to provide an opportunity to think about perceptions and discuss different ways to communicate while introducing tools to help your cultural transition, to better understand and leverage your own cultural identity.

 Expectations and Accountability – strategies for success in an academic community

 Students coming from other countries can be surprised by some of the cultural differences they encounter in Canada.
 This session talks about how students conduct themselves both in their academic work and in the University community so that everyone has the same opportunities to succeed.
-Using stories, discussions and videos, presenters will discuss academic integrity strategies.
+Using stories, discussions, and videos, presenters will discuss academic integrity strategies.

 Welcome to the U of A!
-No question, you are, probably, very excited about moving to Canada and starting University, this session will help you recognize debilitating habits and signs of poor mental health.
+You are probably excited about moving to Canada and starting a new academic program.
+Many of you may also feel nervous or stressed, and at a later time, some of you may experience homesickness (missing home) and loneliness.
 It is easy to forget the significance of our mental health when we are busy adjusting to a new life, but good mental health is very important for personal well-being and academic success.
-This session will share several strategies to improve your mental health and provide helpful resources to you!
+Several strategies can improve mental health; we will share these strategies and several helpful resources with you!